ma-gilles/recovar/README.md

     module load cudatoolkit/12.3 -->

 <!-- Then create an environment, download JAX-cuda (for some reason the latest version is causing issues, so make sure to use 0.4.23), clone the directory and install the requirements (note the --no-deps flag.
 This is because of some conflict with dependencies of cryodrgn.
 Will fix it soon.). -->
 If you have an internet connection, you can copy paste the following commands below and should be good to go.
+It clones (downloads) this github repo, creates a python virtual environement to run the code in, and installs the required dependencies.

     git clone https://github.com/ma-gilles/recovar.git
     cd recovar